-Pure Rawk’s Nik Alexander interviews TesseracT ahead of their first performance with the new singer at Hell Fire II festival.
+Pure Rawk’s Nik Alexander speaks with Beholder before their main stage performance at Hellfire II festival.

 Interview with Joe Satriani of Chickenfoot with Nicola “Nix” Crichton